Last updated 1st June 2023

 Ash Die Back is an increasingly common problem with many of the Ash trees in our churchyards.
 Ken Linford, the DAC Tree Adviser, has produced this helpful guidance document to help clergy and parish officers identify Ash Die Back and advice on when action is needed for the Ash tree.

-Planting trees in a churchyard requires permission from your Archdeacon under List B7 (1) – please contact the Church Buildings Support Officer if you need further help or guidance on applying for List B permission.
+Planting trees in a churchyard requires permission from your Archdeacon under List B7 (1) – please contact the Senior Church Buildings Officer if you need further help or guidance on applying for List B permission.

 Ken Linford, the DAC Tree Adviser, has produced a helpful guidance note on planting trees in churchyards which can be downloaded here.
 Further advice on the planting and caring for Trees can be found on the website of the Woodland Trust.